DimitriGilbert/parseArger/readme.md

 ## Installation

-An installation script is provided if you are feeling lazy
+An installation script is provided if you are feeling lazy, it will :
+* clone (or download) parseArger,
+* set execution permission,
+* define a shell variable for parseArger directory and source parseArger.rc (alias and completion)

 ```bash
 # download the script